 If everything goes as planned you should see something like this:

-Now that TeamViewer is installed you can now connect to your server remotely with your TeamViewer client or by logging in with your account to https://login.teamviewer.com/LogOn.
+Now that TeamViewer is installed, you can connect to your server remotely with your TeamViewer client or by logging in with your teamviewer account here.
 You will now see your server listed under “My computers” in TeamViewer.
 Just double-click on your server under “My computers” and it will connect to your Ubuntu server.
-Here is an example TeamViewer connected to my Ubuntu 16.04 LTS running Xfce and LightDM:
+Here is an example TeamViewer connected to my Ubuntu VPS running Xfce and LightDM:

 Cloud Spectator is an independent, third-party cloud analytics confirms Liquid Web’s VPS servers outperform Rackspace, Amazon, and Digital Ocean across the board.